Skip to content

 First Run

-FEDEM To start FEDEM with an empty model, either double-click the FEDEM icon on the Desktop, or select in from the Windows Start menu.
-The welcome screen of the FEDEM GUI should then (after a few seconds) appear, like this:
+FEDEM To start FEDEM with an empty model, either double-click the FEDEM icon on the Desktop, or select it from the Windows Start menu.
+On Linux, execute the launcher script /usr/local/Fedem-8.1.1/fedem.

 Welcome to FEDEM